EBiSC/ebisc/README.md

 4) As an IMS developer I want to document how data updates are recorded in the IMS

 Define how IMS is recording data updates, audit trail, level of granularity.
+The IMS needs to define its update schedule and the granularity at which updates are recorded and what the audit trail is for updates

 5) As an IMS developer I want define sync dates for data exchange between different WP7 components